Why Letting Go Of Stuff That Does Not Serve You Well Makes Life Better

 More importantly, there are items you rarely use that take up time and space in your life.
 This stuff sometimes takes the form of commitments we have made.

 Even when you never use those items.
-You believe they are too expensive to give away and you may be somewhat embarrassed to offer them for sale.
+You believe they are too expensive to give away, and you may be somewhat embarrassed to offer them for sale.

 Don’t sentence yourself to live a life owned by stuff for stupid reasons.
-Get rid of stuff you don’t love or add value to your life and be free.
+Get rid of things you don’t love or add value to your life and be free.
 Letting go of stuff can be just that simple.

 Some of this stuff can find a better home where it would be loved, used, and add value to lives.
 Some young people would love and use that old car you have in the garage.